alshaimaamoneim/Coursera-Getting-Cleaning-Data-WEEK4-Project/CodeBook.md

 # The Script was designed to:

-1. Merge the training and the test sets to create one data set.
+## 1. Merge the training and the test sets to create one data set.
-2. Extract only the measurements on the mean and standard deviation for each measurement.
-3. Use descriptive activity names to name the activities in the data set.
-4. Appropriately label the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## 1. MERGING
 The following text files were imported and merged.
 Column names were assigned at the time each file was imported and prior to merge.
 Files were imported individually and applicable files were then merged into sets, first all files in the TRAINING set (_train.txt) then all files in the TEST set (_test.txt).
 This was done prior to merging the two sets into one larger data set.
 The features and activity_labels files had column names assigned but were not merged and will be used later.

 ### Text Files Imported: